The Psychology Department at Abertay University hit 97% of the overall Student Satisfaction Score!

 Clare: From a management viewpoint, we’ve always tried to involve our students in our programmes.
 We have a slightly smaller cohort, which gives us a lot more opportunity to involve them in the curriculum.

 For example, our students get plenty of opportunities to have coffee with us on campus.
-It is an opportunity for them to chat to us in a casual setting.
+It is an opportunity for them to chat with us in a casual setting.
 Since the coronavirus pandemic, we’ve had to move these informal chats online, but they still work!

 Clare: We take these informal chats as a form of feedback, and they allow our students to confide in us with any issues they’re having.